qkeluna/synckit/docs/guides/choosing-variant.md

 ### Q: Do variants affect data format?

-**A:** No. All variants use the same storage format.
-Data created with one variant can be opened with another variant.
+**A:** No. Both variants use the same storage format.
+Data created with one variant can be opened with the other.

-### Q: Can I use multiple variants in one app?
+### Q: Can I use both variants in one app?

 **A:** Not recommended.
-Each variant includes its own WASM binary, so using multiple variants duplicates code.
-Choose one variant that covers all your needs.
+Each variant includes its own WASM binary, so using both duplicates code (~50 KB overhead).
+Choose one variant for your entire app.

-**Exception:** Lazy loading is acceptable for rarely-used features.

-### Q: What if I pick the wrong variant?
+### Q: What happened to Text/Counter/Set CRDTs?

-**A:** No problem!
-You can switch anytime by changing the import.
-No data migration needed.

-### Q: Should I use Core-Lite or Core?

-**Decision tree:**
-- No server sync needed → Core-Lite (save 5 KB)
-- Need server sync → Core (worth 5 KB)
-- Need real-time collaboration → Text or Full
+**A:** These features are implemented in the Rust core but not yet exposed in the SDK.
+They're planned for v0.2.0.
+Currently, SyncKit focuses on document-level sync (LWW), which covers 95% of use cases.

-### Q: Why not always use Full since it's the same size?
+### Q: Why is the Collaborative Editor example using Default?

-**A:**
-1. **API simplicity:** Core variant has a simpler, focused API
-2. **Mental model:** Using Core makes it clear you're using structured data sync
-3. **Future-proofing:** If Full variant grows in the future, you won't be affected
-4. **Documentation:** Examples and guides focus on Core variant

-That said, using Full doesn't hurt if you want all features available.
+**A:** The collaborative editor uses document-level sync (syncing the entire document content as a field), not character-level Text CRDT.
+This works well for most collaborative editing scenarios and is available today.
+True character-level Text CRDT is coming in v0.2.0.

+### Q: Is 5 KB really worth worrying about?

+**A:** Usually no. For most web apps, 5 KB is negligible.
+Only optimize for this if:
+- You're building a browser extension (strict size limits)
+- You're targeting low-end devices with slow networks
+- Your total bundle is already very large

+Otherwise, use Default and get server sync capability.

 ---